Comparison of the tolerability of 161 Tb- and 177 Lu-labeled somatostatin analogues in the preclinical setting

 Methods

 Dosimetry calculations were performed based on biodistribution data of the radiopeptides in immunocompetent mice.
-Treatment effects on blood cell counts were assessed on Days 10, 28 and 56 after application of [ 161 Tb]Tb-DOTA-LM3 or [ 161 Tb]Tb-DOTATATE applied at 20 MBq per mouse.
-In an additional study, these radiopeptides were applied at 100 MBq per mouse and the effects compared to those observed after application of the 177 Lu-labeled counterparts.
-Bone marrow smears, blood plasma parameters and organ histology were assessed on Day 56 which was defined as the study end.
+Treatment-related effects on blood cell counts were assessed on Days 10, 28 and 56 after application of [ 161 Tb]Tb-DOTA-LM3 or [ 161 Tb]Tb-DOTATATE at 20 MBq per mouse.
+These radiopeptides were also applied at 100 MBq per mouse and the effects compared to those observed after application of the 177 Lu-labeled counterparts.
+Bone marrow smears, blood plasma parameters and organ histology were assessed at the end of the study.

 Results

-The absorbed organ dose was commonly higher for the SSTR antagonist than for the SSTR agonist and application of terbium-161 delivered more dose than lutetium-177.
-Application of 20 MBq [ 161 Tb]Tb-DOTA-LM3 and [ 161 Tb]Tb-DOTATATE was well tolerated without major hematological changes observed.
-The injection of 100 MBq of these radiopeptides and the 177 Lu- labeled counterparts affected the blood cell counts, but mostly only transiently.
-Irrespective of the employed radionuclide, the lymphocytes were 40-50% lower in treated mice compared to the untreated controls on Day 10 ( p <0.05), while at the same timepoint, erythrocyte counts dropped by ∼10% but only after application of the antagonist ( p <0.05).
-Similarly, more pronounced decrease in thrombocyte counts was measured in mice administered with the antagonist than in those treated with the agonist on Day 10.
-All blood cell counts recovered by Day 56.
+The absorbed organ dose was commonly higher for the SSTR antagonist than for the SSTR agonist and for terbium-161 over lutetium-177.
+Application of a therapeutic activity level of 20 MBq [ 161 Tb]Tb-DOTA-LM3 or [ 161 Tb]Tb-DOTATATE was well tolerated without major hematological changes.
+The injection of 100 MBq of the 161 Tb- and 177 Lu-based somatostatin analogues affected the blood cell counts, however.
+The lymphocytes were 40-50% lower in treated mice compared to the untreated controls on Day 10 irrespective of the radionuclide employed.
+At the same timepoint, thrombocyte and erythrocyte counts were 30–50% and 6–12% lower, respectively, after administration of the SSTR antagonist ( p <0.05) while changes were less pronounced in mice injected with the SSTR agonist.
+All blood cell counts were in the normal range on Day 56.
 Histological analyses revealed minimal abnormalities in the kidneys, liver and spleen of treated mice.
 No correlation was observed between the organ dose and frequency of the occurrence of abnormalities.

 Conclusion

-Hematologic changes were more pronounced in mice treated with the SSTR antagonist than in those treated with the agonist.
-The increased absorbed dose following the application of terbium-161 instead of lutetium-177 did not result in more critical adverse effects.
-The observed hematological changes recovered over time, hence, the application of [ 161 Tb]Tb-DOTA-LM3 and [ 161 Tb]Tb-DOTATATE should be safe at activity levels that are recommended for the 177 Lu-based analogues.
+Hematologic changes were more pronounced in mice treated with the SSTR antagonist than in those treated with the SSTR agonist.
+Despite the increased absorbed dose delivered by terbium-161 over lutetium-177, [ 161 Tb]Tb-DOTA-LM3 and [ 161 Tb]Tb-DOTATATE should be safe at activity levels that are recommended for their respective 177 Lu-based analogues.